Statistics for Corpus Linguists

 3. What would it mean if they were reversed?

-Exercise 3 Download the dataset Paquot_Larsson_2020_data.xlsx from the supplementary materials and store it in your working directory.2
+Exercise 3 Download the dataset Paquot_Larsson_2020_data.xlsx from the supplementary materials and store it in a folder you can easily access from within RStudio.
+2

 2 The dataset was published as part of Paquot & Larsson (2020).

-Load it into R using the code below (see also 2.6 Importing/Exporting for details).
-Then identify the variable types (nominal, ordinal etc.) for all columns in the cl.order dataset.
+Load the .xlsx file into R and name it cl.order.
+Identify the variable types (nominal, ordinal etc.) for all columns in the cl.order dataset.

 What’s in the file?
 The str() function